 This is the term used for describing whether to grant or refuse planning permission.
 Planning permission is needed for many forms of development, ranging from installing a satellite dish to building a new housing estate.
 The planning service deals with around 1000 applications a year.
 You can learn more about the process of making a planning application, viewing applications online and commenting on applications.

 If something is built without planning permission, or if conditions attached to planning permission are not followed, the council can use enforcement powers to regularise the situation.
 Enforcement is important in ensuring that everyone stays within planning law and the conditions of their planning permission.
-Learn more about enforcement matters in the Council's Enforcement Charter.
+Learn more about Enforcement.

 In association with the above, the planning service also has a number of specialists who are concerned with Conservation Areas and Listed Buildings, Archaeology, Landscape Architecture and Tree Preservation.